Do Speeding Tickets Affect Insurance Rates?

 - Your age: Drivers under 25 will likely see rates rise, even if it’s the very first speeding ticket you’ve ever received.

 - The state where you live: North Carolina has really low car insurance rates (yay!) but also has really strict insurance penalties for traffic offenses (d’oh!).
-The North Carolina Safe Driver Incentive Plan states, for instance, that speeding by 10 mph or less when the speed limit is under 55 mph will raise your insurance premiums 30 percent.
+The North Carolina Safe Driver Incentive Plan states, for instance, that speeding by 10 mph or less when the speed limit is under 55 mph will raise your insurance premiums by 30 percent.
 And in Georgia, if you’re ticketed for driving 30 mph or more over the limit, your insurance can go up by 50 percent or more.

 - Your insurance company: Some insurers are more forgiving than others when it comes to raising rates after a speeding ticket.
 And if you were previously receiving a safe-driving discount on your premiums, your insurer might yank that in addition to bumping up your rates.
-Just remember that if you’re unhappy with your insurance bill after getting a speeding ticket, you can save big by shopping around!
+Just remember, if you’re unhappy with your insurance bill after getting a speeding ticket, you can save big by shopping around!
 We make it easy.
-Compare quotes from multiple insurers in minutes and see who gives you the best deal.
+Compare quotes from multiple insurers in minutes to see who gives you the best deal.
 Try it today!